This fruit is healthy for humans, but can dogs eat plums? Read this guide before you share this juicy fruit with your pup.

 Can Dogs Eat Dried Plums

 Dried plums are called prunes.
 I have a complete and thorough guide all about dogs and prunes.
 It will answer all your questions.
+Basically, they are not a good occasional treat.

 Foods With Plums